 I ran a cost analysis using the cost to build software that is on Getting Started to determine the cost of this home addition plan.

 Using Grand Rapids, MI as a random city, I came up with an approximate cost to build the addition of $46,442, or $95.95 per square foot.

 Always keep in mind that the cost to build house additions or a new home can vary considerably depending on design, quality of materials selected, and on actual bids for labor and materials.
 Geographical location affects cost too.

-As you can see, building a house addition is like building a small house, and just as in building a new home, you can act as your own General Contractor and estimate the costs based on you hiring your own subcontractors (tradespeople) and buying the materials needed.
+As you can see, building a house addition is like building a small house, and just as in building a new home, you can act as your own General Contractor and estimate the costs based on you hiring your own building contractors or subcontractors (tradespeople) and buying the materials needed.

 The basic difference in estimating a home addition vs. a new home will be the increase of some square footage building costs.